My Stitch Fix Kids Review

 Is Stitch Fix Kids a subscription?

+Not unless you want it to be!
 Stitch Fix Kids offers a few different options, so you can schedule Fixes according to your needs.
-Order Fixes on a one-off basis (a great idea if you’re shopping for a special occasion, like a vacation or fancy event), or set up recurring Fixes that arrive on a schedule that fits your needs.
+Order Fixes whenever you need them (a great idea if you're shopping for a special occasion, like a vacation or fancy event), or set up recurring Fixes that arrive on a schedule that fits your needs.
 Find out more here.

 As I mentioned earlier, my son Bennett is in desperate need of shorts for summer, as he has outgrown a lot of last year's pairs and some of the pieces I had stockpiled from end-of-summer sales in a bigger size.
 This kid is growing so fast!